 I invited mom to join me for this video, as she is very fond of soy jerky.
 She makes these for us quite often.
-It is a perfect snack to take on the road or grab if you need something quick to eat.
+It is a perfect healthy snack to take on the road or grab if you need something quick to eat.
 A few days ago, we went to visit my sister for her birthday.
-It was a great trip and so much fun to see her.
-Before we left, we made some Easy Vegan Jerky as a snack for the road and made a spur-of-the-moment decision to share the recipe with you.
-So, here it is—a simple, easy vegan jerky recipe.
+It was a great trip and so much fun to spend time with her.
+Before we left, we made some simple Vegan Jerky as a snack for the road and made a spur-of-the-moment decision to share the recipe with you.
+So, here it is—a simple, easy plant-based jerky recipe.

 Let’s Talk Vegan Jerky Ingredients: